 Public consultation

-Although the death of former Prime Minister Khalifa bin Salman in 2020 allowed the reformers within the elite to increasingly pursue de-escalating policies, a comprehensive reconciliation with outlawed opposition forces remains stalled.
-In the review period, authorities refrained from cracking down on protests and expanded the open prison program and the use of the alternative penalty law.
-This program converts prison sentences into non-custodial sentences, such as house arrest or mandatory participation in rehabilitation programs, to be served in governmental services.
-According to the government, 3,680 prisoners had benefited from the law as of 2021.
-Additionally, the king pardoned 105 prisoners in 2021 and 362 in 2022.
-However, the impact of the Bahrain Independent Commission of Inquiry (BICI), set up after the 2011 revolt, proved to be only transitory, as the regime gradually revoked all significant reforms implemented after the uprising.
-Authorities do not investigate or prosecute misconduct, arbitrary actions, and systematic abuses by security officers, such as torture and ill-treatment of civilians.
+Although the death of former Prime Minister Khalifa bin Salman in 2020 allowed reformers to pursue de-escalation policies, comprehensive reconciliation with outlawed opposition forces and high-level dissidents remains stalled.
+However, the kingdom saw its largest prisoner release in two decades during the review period, as the king pardoned about 3,500 prisoners in 2024, including 800 political prisoners.
+While this mass pardon once again demonstrates the sincerity of the reformers’ de-escalation approach, the crackdown on dissidents and the prosecution of free speech continued in the review period, though to a lesser extent than before.
+Additionally, authorities refrained from cracking down on protests and continued to use the open prison program and the alternative penalty law, a program that converts prison sentences into non-custodial sentences.
+However, the impact of the Bahrain Independent Commission of Inquiry (BICI), set up after the 2011 revolt, proved only transitory as the regime revoked all significant reforms implemented after the uprising.
+Misconduct, arbitrary actions and abuses by security officers, such as the torture and ill-treatment of civilians, are still neither investigated nor prosecuted by authorities, while prominent human rights defenders and dissidents remain imprisoned.

 Reconciliation